1410rlH/coltext/README.md

 #### Colors

-The colors are standard 16 ANSI colors (8 colors + their bright versions)
+The colors are standard 16 ANSI colors (8 colors + their bright versions).
+How colors look (and whether they are supported) is up to your terminal specification and settings.

 | color |      keywords      |
 |-------|--------------------|